vulpemventures/nigiri/README.md

 At the moment bitcoind, liquidd and electrs are started on *regtest* network. *testnet* and *mainnet* compose files will be released soon.

 * Start nigiri:

 ```bash
 $ nigiri start
 ```

-Nigiri uses the default directory `~/.nigiri` to store the configuration file and docker stuff.
-To set a custom directory use the `--datadir` flag, but do not forget to always pass this flag to other commands, just as you do with your `bitcoind`.

-The environment will start with 3 containers for `regtest` bitcoin network that run the following services respectevely:

-* bitcoin daemon
-* electrs REST server
-* API passthrough with optional faucet and mining capabilities (nigiri-chopsticks)

 Use the `--liquid` flag to let you do experiments with the Liquid sidechain.
 A liquid daemon and a block explorer are also started when passing this flag.

-Stop nigiri:
+* Stop nigiri:

 ```bash
 $ nigiri stop
 ```

 Use the `--delete` flag to not just stop Docker containers but also to remove them and delete the config file and any new data written in volumes.

+Nigiri uses the default directory `~/.nigiri` to store configuration files and docker-compose files.
+To set a custom directory use the `--datadir` flag.

 ## Nutrition Facts